Children and young people

 During communion please feel free to take your child with you to receive a blessing (children will be offered a grape).
 This can become a special time for them, and the people around them.

-At All-Age Services we stay together in church for a more informal time of worship, with music led by a small music group, before the young people move into Junior Church for a short time during the Eucharist.
+When our All-Age Services happen, we stay together in church for a more informal time of worship, with music led by a small music group, before the young people move into Junior Church for a short time during the Eucharist.
 We encourage our children to participate in the All-Age Service through reading, singing, playing an instrument, helping with the collection and leading prayers.
 All-Age Services are notoriously difficult to get right and we are still learning how to be more inclusive!
-You can click here to find out when upcoming All-Age Services